 Aging and Addiction: Helping Older Adults Overcome Alcohol or Medication Dependence, by Carol Colleran and Debra Jay (Hazelden, 2002), is an authoritative guide for understanding and intervening on this problem.

-For help with an intervention, visit the Love First website.
+For help with an intervention on an older adult or baby boomer, visit the Love First website.

 To buy Aging and Addiction at amazon.com, click here.